Is An Aluminum Trailer Frame Good Or Bad?

-I’ve heard different opinions, so let’s look again at the Engineering and clear up some facts.
-Maybe we can also debunk a few misconceptions.
-Let’s start with benefits of an aluminum trailer frame, then wrap up some misnomers.
+Have you heard different opinions about an aluminum trailer frame?
+I do.
+Here is a deeper look at the Engineering to clear up some facts.
+Maybe we can also debunk a few aluminum trailer misconceptions.
+We will start with the benefits of an aluminum trailer frame, then wrap up some misnomers.
 We get questions about material fairly often, so hopefully we can shed some meaningful light on the subject.

-Of course, a discussion around the relevance of a material needs a frame of reference, so we’ll use the format of Aluminum for a trailer frame.
-Other uses of aluminum, like for CNC parts, are sort of irrelevant in a discussion about trailers.
+Of course, a discussion around the relevance of a material needs a frame of reference, so we will use the format of Aluminum for a trailer frame.
+Other uses of aluminum, like for CNC parts, are sort of irrelevant in a discussion about trailer frames.

 Aluminum Positives (And Caveats)